yduan1115/ChronoPreH/README.md

 I was also thinking about ARIMA, but it does not include x as time.
 Basically, it ranks the y-values according to time-series.
 I will also try to adjust this in the future.

 To visualize the results conveniently, I created another argument: FitCont_vi.
-It
+It a forest plot for the result of the 12 models above, showing the error from prediction to the true value, and highlight the closest one with red.
+In this way, we can see which model is the best, and how much.

+It's in R/FitCont_vi.R

+The PDF of the figure generated from sample is in test/visualization/FitCont_visualization_test.pdf

 (2) Categorical variable